 There is evidence that stone-age peoples discovered the useful properties of the sap of the urushi tree.
 They first used its adhesive properties in the making of spears and arrows.
-In early Japan, people recognizing urushi's durability and shining beauty began using it to coat wood, pottery, baskets and bone objects to protect and strengthen them.
-From its first use in the making of bowls, plates, trays, sake cups, boxes, combs and other objects, the urushi developed along with culture.
+In early Japan, the people of recognizing the durability and shining beauty of urushi began using it to coat wood, pottery, baskets and bone objects.
+From its first use in the making of bowls, plates, trays, sake cups, boxes, combs and other objects, the use of urushi developed along with culture.

-In Japan urushi bowls and plates became a part of the harmony of traditional Japanese food.
-In the royal court culture classical styles were developed.
-Urushi techniques such as "makie" and "raden" elegantly use gold and silver to ennoble furniture, make-up accessories, toys, and writing implements.
+In Japan the urushi bowl or plate became a part of the harmony of traditional Japanese food.
+In the royal court culture classical styles took form.
+Makie and raden urushi techniques elegantly used gold and silver to ennoble furniture, make-up accessories, toys, and writing implements.

 Urushi also became an integral part of the harmony of Natsume (tea canisters), Kogou (incense burners) and other tools and utensils used in the tea ceremony.
 Outside the court, urushi was used in Buddhist temples and in the making of armor, helmets, swords, and other implements of war.
-In the Edo period, from about 1600 to 1867, people adorned themselves with beautiful urushi medicine cases, combs and hairpins.
+In the Edo period that is from about 1600 to 1867 people adorned themselves with beautiful urushi medicine cases, combs and hairpins.
 In the 17th Century, the Dutch East India Company introduced Japanese and Chinese lacquerware to Europe.

 Today, while many craftspeople still make beautiful lacquerware, urushi has become an important material in the art scene in Japan and other parts of Asia.
-Contemporary artists are increasing working with urushi in their paintings, art objects and jewellery.
+Contemporary artists are increasing working with urushi, its colors, shapes and techniques, in their paintings, art objects and jewellery.

 PROPERTIES AND USES

 2) ADHESIVE - The first use of urushi was as an adhesive.
 Stone age people first used it in the making of spears and arrows.
-They discovered that stone or metal arrowheads could be bound to wooden shafts using urushi.
-Today, its adhesive property is used to bind objects and to attach decorations using metal leaf, powder, shell, etc.
+They discovered that pointed stone, or metal could be bound to wooden shafts using urushi.
+Today, its adhesive property is used to connect object pieces and to attach decorations using metal leaf, powder, shell, etc.

-In my works I use the traditional urushi techniques, "Kanshitsu", "Raden", "Rankaku", "Makie" and "Shitaji texture".
+In my works I use traditional urushi techniques called"Kanshitsu", "Raden", "Rankaku", "Makie" and "Shitaji texture".